|Holland 2002 vs Germany|

 -- Pierre van Hooijdonk might have picked up more caps than Hasselbaink and Makaay, but I often preferred them over him.
 I always feel van Hooijdonk's career was limited by not playing for a bigger club.
 His exposure to fans outside that region was limited.

 -- Dennis Bergkamp retired from the national team in 2000 after the European Championship.
-He was an active player in 2002.
+He was an active player in 2002, but I doubt that he will return to the national team.

 Numan was the preferred choice over Van Bronckhorst in 2002, but I decided to play Edgar Davids who was a bigger name than van Bommel in 2002.
 Cocu played frequently throughout that period so he got the start.
 Seedorf also did not play much for the national team during that period.
 So I started Zenden.